 For financial institutions with lean teams managing dozens — or even hundreds of vendors — GenAI tools can significantly boost efficiency by automating tasks, such as document processing, report drafting, or contract reviews.
 For example, Ntelligent Contract Assistant helps reduce manual workloads, flag potential risks sooner, and enable faster, more informed contract decisions.
 Savings like these could result in $200 billion and $240 billion in annual value for the global banking sector, according to The McKinsey Global Institute.

-GenAI can also be a game-changer in research, analysis, and product development.
-Financial institutions can use GenAI to design new products, tailor services to specific customer needs, and develop solutions for complex financial challenges.
+GenAI can also be a gamechanger in research, analysis, and product development.
+Financial organizations can use GenAI to design new products, tailor services to specific customer needs, and develop solutions for complex financial challenges.
 Its ability to process massive volumes of data, news, and market information enables deeper investment research and analysis.
-By uncovering insights and identifying opportunities that traditional methods may miss, GenAI helps FIs make faster, more informed decisions.
+By uncovering insights and identifying opportunities that traditional methods may miss, GenAI helps organizations make faster, more informed decisions.

 Watch on Demand: Managing Third-Party AI Risk: What You Need to Know Today

-While GenAI can save financial institutions time, money, and resources, it comes with significant risks.
+While GenAI can save financial organizations time, money, and resources, it comes with significant risks.

 - Operational risk: GenAI isn’t flawless — hallucinated or inaccurate outputs can still occur.
 Without proper training, employees may unintentionally expose proprietary data in open-source AI environments or place too much trust in AI-generated content for customer communications or strategic decisions.